Biography

 She is largely self-taught, learning through years of observation, practice and exploration — guided by a handful of meaningful encounters with teachers along the way.

-She also studied ceramics with Ludmila Vašková in Rožnov pod Radhoštěm in 1997, evening classes at OCAD University in Toronto with Susan Low Beer, and ceramic glazes with Ron Roy.
+She also studied ceramics with Ludmila Vašková in Rožnov pod Radhoštěm, evening classes at OCAD University in Toronto with Susan Low Beer and ceramic glazes with Ron Roy.

 Leona’s paintings and illustrations are held in private collections in the Czech Republic and abroad.